ICP - raised; Intracranial pressure - raised; Intracranial hypertension; Acute increased intracranial pressure; Sudden increased intracranial pressure

 Beaumont A. Physiology of the cerebrospinal fluid and intracranial pressure.
 In: Winn HR, ed.
 Youmans and Winn Neurological Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 52.

-Kelly A-M. Neurology emergencies.
-In: Cameron P, Jelinek G, Kelly A-M, Brown A, Little M, eds.
+O'Reilly G, Cameron P. Neurotrauma.
+In: Cameron P, Little M, Mitra B, Deasy C, eds.
 Textbook of Adult Emergency Medicine.
-4th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2015:386-427.BACK TO TOP
+5th ed.
+Philadelphia, PA: Elsevier; 2020:chap 3.2.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.